validator/validator/README.md

 #### Examples

 > [!NOTE]
-> Throughout these examples, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/vnu` and `vnu-runtime-image\bin\vnu.bat` with the actual path to the `vnu` or `vnu.bat` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the checker with just `vnu`.
+> Throughout these examples, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/vnu` and `vnu-runtime-image\bin\vnu.bat` with the actual path to the `vnu` or `vnu.bat` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the vnu checker with just `vnu`.

 To check one or more documents from the command line: